-An analysis of the PRoW (public rights of way) network shows that the coverage - or density - of rights of way varies across the Framework area.
+2.227 An analysis of the Public Rights of Way (PRoW) network shows that the coverage - or density - of rights of way varies across the Network area.
 This network of access routes is important in enabling people to walk, cycle or horse-ride to explore their local area; to access green spaces and the wider countryside.
-Some areas of low PRoW density coincide with poor levels of greenspace (ANG), as can be seen on Plans 21 and 22.
+Some areas of low PRoW density coincide with poor levels of greenspace (ANG), as can be seen on Plan 27.
 Areas with the poorest provision include some of the areas previously identified as having poor health, including areas in the coastal towns and parts of Winchester, Crawley and Eastbourne.
 Improvements to access and open space should be priorities for these areas.

-The Access and Recreation theme discusses the barriers to access in the Framework area, including major roads, railway lines and rivers.
+2.228 The Access and Recreation theme discusses the barriers to access in the Network area, including major roads, railway lines and rivers.
 For people in poor health these barriers are a serious obstacle.

-Accordingly, any programmes of access enhancement in areas of poor health must also address these barriers to access.
-Examples are the coastal towns where the A roads and railway lines form eastwest barriers to movement north towards open spaces and into the National Park.
+2.229 Accordingly, programmes of access enhancement in areas of poor health must also address these barriers to access as part of a wider network.
+Examples are the coastal towns where the A roads and railway lines form east- west barriers to movement north towards open spaces and into the National Park.